RalphHightower/blog/_posts/2025/04/2025-04-24-SafeHouseWifeOfAbregoGarcia.md

 title: "Trump’s Department of Homeland Security (DHS) Doxxed Wife of Kilmar Abrego Garcia.
 She and Children Had to Move to a Safe House"
 ---

-Trump’s Department of Homeland Security (DHS) Doxxed Wife of Kilmar Abrego Garcia.
-She and Children Had to Move to a Safe House
 ## [Abrego Garcia’s wife said she moved to a safe house after DHS posted her address](https://www.msnbc.com/top-stories/latest/abrego-garcia-wife-safe-house-homeland-security-address-rcna202761)

 *On X, the agency posted a copy of a civil protective order granted to Jennifer Vasquez Sura in 2021 that included their Maryland address.*